velocity-formula/nextcloud-tagspaces-integration-service/README.md

 #### required

 - NEXTCLOUD_USERNAME: Nextcloud user name.
-Recommendation is to create a service user.
+Beware of Nexcloud security context, as integration service is subject to it.
 - NEXTCLOUD_PASSWORD: Device or service password created for this service application.
 - NEXTCLOUD_SERVER_URL: Nextcloud service ulr.
 Include port if necessary.
 - NEXTCLOUD_INTEGRATION_TAGNAME: The name of the tag that will be used in Nextcloud to mark the unprocessed tagspaces JSON files.